devopsx/action-torrent/README.md

 ### Remote

-Release is generated first, then every assets is downloaded, a corresponding torrent file is created and uploaded.
+The release is generated first, then every asset is downloaded, a corresponding torrent file is created and uploaded.
 Parameters `files` and `onefile` are ignored.

 This is a bit slower, as there's an extra download cycle, but may be preferable in some use cases.